 Can I feed my dog rice and chicken every day? – What should dogs eat?

-Our dogs need to eat, and there are many options for what we can feed them, but what is best for our little furry friends?
+Obviously, our dogs need to eat, and there are tons of options out there for what we can feed them, but what is best for our little furry friends?

 Should you buy them the top of the line dog food?
 What things do I need to make sure my dog is eating?
 Can I feed them chicken and rice every day?

-Is chicken and rice a substantial diet for every dog?
+Chicken and Rice, is it a substantial diet for every dog?

 While many people have different views on how a balanced diet looks for dogs, we recommend talking to your vet about your dog’s specific needs and any special circumstances that may make a chicken and rice diet bad for your dog.

-I am sure I am not the only one who looks at the ingredients list and wonders if making my pet’s food is better for her!
+I am sure I am not the only one who looks at the ingredients list and wonders if just making my pets food is better for her!

 Is Chicken and Rice Good For my Dog?

 Happy white puppyBoth chicken and rice have benefits for dogs.
-Chicken in dog food is defined as clean food when delivered from a whole chicken carcass.
+Chicken in dog food is defined as a clean food when delivered from a whole carcass of a chicken.

-Like most meats, it provides great protein and essential amino acids, which are key for growing dogs as they help to build strong muscles.
+Like most meats, it provides great protein, and essential amino acids which are key for growing dogs as it helps to build strong muscles.

 Rice in dog foods is a great carb.
 These carbs work in the same way they work for us, as energy!